What is net dollar retention (NDR) and how do you calculate it?

 Here’s an example to make that a little clearer:

-A business starts the month with $50,000 in monthly recurring revenue.
+A small business starts the year with $500,000 in annual recurring revenue.

-Over that month, several existing customers decide to upgrade their subscriptions and spend more with the company - this amounts to $10,000 more recurring revenue.
+Over that year, a whole bunch of existing customers decide to upgrade their subscriptions and spend more with the company - this amounts to $100,000 more recurring revenue.

 Plotted into our above formula, the equation becomes:

-That month, the business grew by 12% ($6,000) in MRR because they had a net dollar retention of 112%.
-Any further growth in MRR that month will have been from new customers.
+That year, the business grew by 12% ($60,000) in ARR from the customer base they went into the year with.
+Any further growth in ARR they experienced will have been from new customers.

 How do I grow my business’ NDR?

 Your NDR is the result of three central growth levers.
-These are the strategies you need to improve to grow your NDR and drive exponential business growth:
+These are the key areas of investment to grow your NDR and drive exponential business growth:

 1. Product strategy